shuozhixu/Modelling_2024/README.md

 ) and [this page](https://docs.lammps.org/compute_born_matrix.html).
 - MC package.
 This is to generate materials with chemical short-range order at a given temperature.
 [This paper](http://dx.doi.org/10.1103/PhysRevB.85.184203) should be cited if one uses this package.

-Note: if you use sbatch files from [LAMMPSatOU](https://github.com/ANSHURAJ11/LAMMPSatOU), you may need to change the walltime (default: 12 hours) and/or number of cores (default: 16).
-For this project, I recommend
+Note: if we use sbatch files from [LAMMPSatOU](https://github.com/ANSHURAJ11/LAMMPSatOU), we may want to change the walltime (default: 12 hours) and/or number of cores (default: 16).
+For this project, we use

 	#SBATCH --time=200:00:00
 	#SBATCH --ntasks=32

-Please, each time you run a new type of simulation, create a new directory.
+Each time we run a new type of simulation, create a new directory.

 Four MPEAs will be considered.